gourab-sinha/Django-web-application/README.md

 D. Unreachable issue may be caused due to trying to access using ```https://```

 # Note
 This project was done as part of the Dphi Web Development Assigned for the Web Development Role.
-This project was done me only.
+This project was done by me only.